borealbirds/WildTrax-dataHarmonization/README.md

 * Date and time is present.
 * Abundance is present.

-# Reformatting
+# 4. Reformatting the data for WildTrax.
 Reformating will be unique per project.
 Some projects will use rules that are similar.
 All scripts are available to allow reusing chunk of codes.

 An example of the expected upload format for the point count and definition of attributes are found under [template](https://github.com/MelinaHoule/WT-Integration/tree/main/template).

-# Upload to WildTrax
+# 5. Uploading the data to WildTrax.

-# Citation

-# Version Number Scheme